 To read the case study, please click here.

 We opened a new warehouse in Rotterdam – Maasvlakte in December 2016.
 The new greenfield was designed according to the latest standards.
 By using energy-saving and ecologically sound NH3 cooling systems, space-efficient mobile racks and LED lighting, we wanted to build a durable, modern and environmentally friendly store.
 These along with several other measures for energy management and water saving were implemented to maximize the energy-efficiency of the building.

 BREEAM is an internationally recognized assessment method to determine sustainability performance of buildings.
 We obtained a BREEAM Excellent certification for our site in Maasvlakte, as well as for the expansion of our facility in Westland.
 To receive a BREEAM Excellent, nine categories of requirements must be fulfilled.
 These are management, health, energy, transport, water, materials, waste, land use and ecology and pollution.

-AGRO Merchants Portugal Operates on 100% Renewable Energy
+AGRO Merchants Operates on 100% Renewable Energy in Spain and Portugal